-For limited time only, save 20.02% on the Flashpoint SoftBox dropping from 49.95 to 39.95 .
-The Flashpoint SoftBox also comes in .
-Bonus: No sales tax either, unless you live in New York or New Jersey.
+For limited time only, save 20.00% on the Flashpoint SoftBox dropping from $49.95 to $39.95 when you buy this item at Adorama.com .
+The Flashpoint SoftBox also comes in Flashpoint Softbox FPSSBK, 70Watt Fluorescent Light .

 • This 20" x 27" softbox is easy to assemble, just snap the hardware into place.
 No rods to struggle with, no speed rings to align with the rods.
 The unit comes with an 70 watt flicker-free fluorescent, spiral bulb, rated at 5500 degrees Kelvin; that is, it is daylight balanced.
 70 watts in fluorescents translates into 350 watts of light output.